rweald/.vim/README.markdown

 Custom Vim Configuration that I use.

-Thanks in large part to [Janus Script](https://github.com/carlhuda/janus)
+Initially inspired by the amazing [Janus Script](https://github.com/carlhuda/janus)

 #Installation Instructions